-PARs that have been submitted by Sponsors to the Secretary of the IEEE-SA Standards Board by the established deadline shall be submitted by the Secretary of the New Standards Committee (NesCom) for review.
+PARs that have been submitted by Standards Committees to the Secretary of the IEEE-SA Standards Board by the established deadline shall be submitted by the Secretary of the New Standards Committee (NesCom) for review.
 Notification of this distribution shall be given to all members of the IEEE-SA Standards Board.
 (For additional information on the procedures of NesCom, see 4.2.2.)

 126.96.36.199 Submittal of proposed standards

-Proposed standards, together with the required documentation, that have been submitted by Sponsors to the Secretary of the IEEE-SA Standards Board by the established deadline shall be submitted by the Secretary to the Standards Review Committee (RevCom) for review.
+Proposed standards, together with the required documentation, that have been submitted by Standards Committees to the Secretary of the IEEE-SA Standards Board by the established deadline shall be submitted by the Secretary to the Standards Review Committee (RevCom) for review.
 Notification of this distribution will be given to all members of the IEEE-SA Standards Board.
 (For additional information on the procedures of RevCom, see 4.2.3.)

 188.8.131.52 Confidentiality Statements and Copyright Notices on Communications